reimagined/hacker-news-resolve/README.md

 ### Story View

-Implement the [StoryDetails](./client/containers/StoryDetails.js) container to display a story by id with additional information.
+Implement the [StoryDetails](./client/containers/StoryDetails.js) container to display a story by ID with additional information.
 `ChildrenComments` is implemented later, so delete its import and usage in JSX.

-Add the created container to [routes](./client/routes.js) with the `/storyDetails/:storyId` path.
+Add the created container to the [routes](./client/routes.js) with the `/storyDetails/:storyId` path.

-Uncomment import of `viewModels` and add in into `resolveMiddleware(viewModels)` in the [client/store/index.js](./client/store/index.js) file.
+Uncomment the `viewModels` import and add it to `resolveMiddleware(viewModels)` in the [client/store/index.js](./client/store/index.js) file.

 ### Submit View

 Implement the [Submit](./client/containers/Submit.js) container to add new stories.

-Add the created container to [routes](./client/routes.js) with the `/submit` path.
+Add the created container to the [routes](./client/routes.js) with the `/submit` path.

 ## Adding Comments

 Extend the application logic to allow users to comment.
-Comment is a short message written about news or question.
-So, a comment relates to a story.
+A comment is a short message written about news or question and relates to a story.
-Implement also comments which reply to other comments.
+Next, implement comments which reply to other comments.

 A comment has the following fields:
 * id - a unique ID